 Investigators familiar with nonprofits are generally acquainted with the paper / electronic filings released as documents by the IRS; translating how to extract a particular line item from a filed tax return to an variable in a spreadsheet is the most common use case.
 If you're not familiar with the returns themselves, you may want to spend some time looking at completed returns or samples.

-Once you've found an actual line item in a return (ideally one from 2015 or 2016), go to the forms page and locate the corresponding part in the data structure.
+Once you've found an actual line item in a return, go to the forms page and locate the corresponding part in the data structure.
 Note that "repeating" items (example: the directors of the nonprofit) are listed separately (and would be imported to a different table in a relational database).
 Clicking on the name of the form part or the repeating group should bring you to a page listing all of the associated variables.
 Note that some 'repeating' variables are only one code long (e.g. the list of state a return is filed to).
 Make sure you figure out whether the variable is in a repeating group or in a form part, and make sure you know the variable name or "db name" assigned to it.